Zuhairdi/to-do-list-apps-mobile-assessment/README.md

 ## Summary

-This is an assessment assigned by Etiqa IT for a flutter mobile developer position.

 The task was given on 10 March 2021 and the due date is 12 March 2021.
 Initially, a UI was given with little description on how the app should behave.